Witness: R. Kelly controlled girlfriends during CBS segment

 Jurors have so far heard from two women who claimed Kelly began sexually degrading them when they were still teenagers.
 They said he used his stardom to lure them into an insular world where he watched their every move and doled out perverse punishments, spanking them and isolating them in hotel rooms if they broke a vow to never speak about him to anyone else.

-In her second day on the witness stand, the latest witness described an episode where Kelly ordered her to have sex with a man nicknamed "Nephew" as one of her punishments.
+In her second day on the witness stand, the latest witness described an episode in which Kelly ordered her to have sex with a man nicknamed “Nephew” as one of her punishments.
 She said Kelly was in the room watching the encounter.

 Speaking of "Nephew," Kelly told her he "had been grooming him since he was young, like me," she said.
 Prosecutors have alleged that Kelly exploited at least two "John Does," along with several women expected to testify at his trial.